dereuromark/cakephp-upgrade/README.md

 use Cake\Console\ShellDispatcher;

-// Custom shell aliases ShellDispatcher::alias('upgrade', 'Upgrade.Upgrade'); // Or any other alias
+// Custom shell aliases
+ShellDispatcher::alias('u', 'Upgrade.Upgrade'); // Or any other alias
 ```

 #### This version supports now on top of the original commands/tasks: